BroNiz4m/KucingC0m3l/README.md

 <h1 align="center">Hi, I'm Shahrul Nizam 👋</h1>

-I enjoy figuring out how systems work and solving technical problems.<br><br>
+I enjoy figuring out how systems work and solving technical problems.<br>
 These days, I'm focused on IT systems, SOC, and practical cybersecurity through projects and CTF challenges.

 ---

 ### What I Do

-- **IT Systems:** Understanding how systems work, troubleshooting issues, and learning by doing.
+- **IT Systems:** Understanding systems, troubleshooting issues, and learning by doing.
-- **Cybersecurity:** Solving CTF challenges, exploring SOC concepts, and sharpening practical security skills.
+- **Cybersecurity:** Solving CTF challenges, exploring SOC concepts, and improving practical security skills.
-- **Web Development:** Building web applications, automation scripts, and small tools that solve everyday problems.
+- **Web Development:** Building web applications, automation scripts, and tools for everyday tasks.

 ---

 ### How I Learn

 - I learn best by building and experimenting.
-- I document what I learn for future reference.
+- I document what I learn so I can look back later.
 - I take the time to understand how things work.
 - Breaking things is sometimes part of the learning process.